AutumnUK/Thunderheart-Exceed/README.md

-# TM470
+# Thunderheart Exceed
- This is the github page for my Open University TM470 project.
+Thunderheart Exceed is a small demo for a scrolling shooter.
+This github repository exists to demonstrate the work done on this project.